 Repeat with the rest of the potatoes, cheese, and liquid.

 Cover the pan with foil and bake for 30 minutes.
-Remove the foil and continue to bake for another 45 minutes or so, until the potatoes are tender (a knife slides in easily) and the top is browned and crispy.
+Remove the foil and continue to bake for another 45 minutes or so, until the potatoes are tender (a knife slides in very easily) and the top is browned and crispy.
 Let stand for 15 minutes before serving.

 What to Serve with Potatoes au Gratin: